 Studio Art 102

-Taylor Champoux, '13 interned at the non-profit art organization Kunstverein Grafschaft-Bentheim in Neuenhaus, Germany Summer 2013.
-The opportunity comes through a program at the University of Minnesota's Center for German and European Studies (CGES) and is called "WorkART."
+Taylor Champoux, '13 is attending the MA in Art Education program at the University of Minnesota.
+She interned at the non-profit art organization Kunstverein Grafschaft-Bentheim in Neuenhaus, Germany, Summer 2013.
+The opportunity came through a program at the University of Minnesota's Center for German and European Studies (CGES) and is called "WorkART."

 Michelle Lee, '13 received a Mellon Mays Undergraduate fellowship at Macalester.